OCA/account-financial-tools/account_move_line_tax_editable/readme/DESCRIPTION.rst

-Allows to edit taxes on account move lines
+Allows to edit taxes on account move lines.